 Paying the ransom should be a last resort.
 Dealing with a reliable, innovative IT company will help you exhaust alternatives.

-Reducing the Possibility of Ransomware Infection Using Ransomware Protection
+Reducing the Possibility of Ransomware Infection Using Ransomware Recovery Services & Protection Solutions

 Is it necessary to protect yourself from ransomware attacks?

 Take measures to safeguard your IT infrastructure from ransomware attacks.
 Statistics show that a ransomware attack in the U.S. happens every 11 seconds.
 The first ransom demand averages at $377,000.

 Scammers target small and medium enterprises, as they believe these entities do not have robust cybersecurity measures like large organizations.

 These actions may protect you from the devastating effects of ransomware attacks.